 YugabyteDB automatically splits user tables into multiple shards, called tablets.
 The primary key for each row in the table uniquely determines the tablet the row lives in.
 For data distribution purposes, a hash based partitioning scheme is used.
 Read more about how sharding works in YugabyteDB.

 By default, YugabyteDB creates eight tablets per node in the cluster for each table and automatically distributes the data across the various tablets, which in turn are distributed evenly across the nodes.
-In this tutorial, we will explore how automatic sharding is done internally for tables.
+In this tutorial, you will explore how automatic sharding is done internally for tables.
 The system Redis table works in an identical manner.

 We will explore automatic sharding inside YugabyteDB by creating these tables: